SSujitX/twocaptcha-python/README.md

 # TwoCaptcha Python Library

-A simple Python client for the [TwoCaptcha API](https://2captcha.com/api-docs).
+A simple Python client for the [2captcha solving service](https://2captcha.com/api-docs) - Bypass reCAPTCHA, Cloudflare Turnstile, FunCaptcha, GeeTest and solve any other captchas.

 ## Installation